endormi/awesome-dj/README.md

 ## Documentation 📑

 Django’s [official documentation](https://docs.djangoproject.com/en/3.0/) is more than enough.
-You can easily find solutions if you get stuck.
-On top of that, **Stack Overflow** is filled with questions & answers related to Django.
+On top of that, **Stack Overflow** is well-stocked with questions & answers related to Django.

 ## Open Source Community 🗃

 Being open source and insanely popular, Django has created a helpful community.

-So far we’ve seen that Django created a lot of libraries of its own, so it might be surprising that it didn’t create any library for testing.
-It doesn’t mean that Django framework doesn’t support testing, it most certainly does.
+Django has created a lot of libraries of its own, but not any for testing.
+It doesn’t mean that Django doesn’t support testing, it most certainly does.
 They have a complete section dedicated to [testing](https://docs.djangoproject.com/en/3.0/topics/testing/).
-Python itself provides a great testing library, so it wouldn't be very practical to develop a testing library.
+Python itself provides a great testing library for Django, so it wouldn't be very practical to develop a testing library.

-Django is the perfect balance between performance, architecture, development effort, security and scalability.

 ## Installing Django 🌩

 1. Install pip.
 The easiest is to use the standalone pip installer.
-If your distribution already has pip installed, you might need to update it if it’s outdated.
+If your system already has pip installed, you might need to update it if it’s outdated.

 2. Take a look at virtualenv and virtualenvwrapper.
 These tools provide isolated Python environments, which are more practical than installing packages systemwide.